emacs-mirror/emacs/mps/manual/source/design/type.rst

 .. c:type:: Epoch

-.. mps:label:: epoch

-An ``Epoch`` is a count of the number of flips that the mutator have occurred.
+:mps:tag:`epoch` An ``Epoch`` is a count of the number of flips that the mutator have occurred.
 [Is it more general than that?]
 It is used in the implementation of location dependencies.

 ``Epoch`` is converted to :c:type:`mps_word_t` in the MPS C Interface, as a field of :c:type:`mps_ld_s`.